Skip to main content

 El Niño

-In contrast, in La Niña years, the rains become scarcer, and there's a decrease in both air and sea temperature.
+In contrast, in La Niña years, during which the cool current becomes even more intense, the rains become scarcer, and there's a decrease in both air and sea temperature.

 Galápagos